Welcome to Cal-Bri Farms' Babydoll sheep

 They may be small, but don't let their size fool you, they are also a very hardy sheep.
 They are great at foraging and do well on small amounts of quality hay.

 They do have strong flocking instincts, which means they tend not to wander away.
 Due to their strong flocking instinct it is not advised to have only one.
 They will not do well on their own.

 The life span of a babydoll is 15-16 years.
 They have great mothering abilities, tend to lamb without difficulty, and known to have twins.

 Babydolls' are considered a dual purpose breed.
 They are used for both their wool and meat.
 Their wool is a fine wool that is short in length (typically 1.5-2.5 inches) and springy.
 The micron count typically ranges from 24 to 29.
 They may be small but are very stout.
 They produce a excellent carcass quality and flavorful meat.

 We are just starting out in our adventures so our flock is small but growing.
-As a certified Veterinary Technician I strive to breed for health and conformation.
-This year we bred two ewes Leia and Ace of Spades.
-To learn more about them and what came of our adventures read below.
-We also have another ewe that we did not breed.
-Her name is Demi.
-We chose not to breed her because we feel she is to young.
-We prefer and recommend waiting until their second cycle to breed.
-We look forward to breeding her in the fall of 2019.
-New additions to the farm Chip our new stud ram and Snicker Doodles an off-white ewe lamb.
-Look for their new updated information soon.
+As a certified Veterinary Technician I strive to breed for both health and conformation.
+This year we bred three ewes Leia, Ace of Spades, and Demi.
+To learn more about them and what became of our adventures check out our ewes and 2020 lamb links.
+We also have two other ewes that we didn't breed because we feel they are too young.
+Their names are Snicker Doodles and Amelia Earhardt.
+We prefer and reccommend on waiting until their second cycle to breed which will be in the fall of 2020 for them.
+We look forward to seeing what happens this fall so stay tuned.

 Give us a call today if you would like more information on our sheep.